xster/flutter-wiki/Tree-hygiene.md

 Sometimes, however, doing this is necessary for the greater good.
 In those cases, to make a change that will require developers to change their code:

  1. Put the `severe: API break` label on the relevant issue.
+You must have an issue, see the overview section above!

  2. Send an e-mail to <mailto:flutter-announce@googlegroups.com> to socialize your proposed change.
 The purpose of this e-mail is to see if you can